patrick-wright/patrick-wright.github.io/source/_posts/2015-04-23-loading-dynamic-chef-resource-attributes.markdown

 ## The Scenario
 I had created an LWRP that defined a standard attribute.
-That same attribute value could also be assigned based on other parameters, and then assigned by the provider.
+That same attribute value could also be assigned by the provider.
 For example:

 #### Chef Resource snippet
 ```ruby